UsmanAhmadSaeed/Animations/README.md

 # CSS-Animations
-An open souorce collection of css animations, from loaders, to menus, and scroll transitions
+An open souorce collection of css animations, from loaders, to menus, and scroll transitions.

-## Contributing Guidelines
+## Contribution Guidelines

 To contribute to this repository:

-Fork the repo.
+* Fork the repo.
-Create a new folder in relevant directory, with appropriate name.
+* Create a new folder in relevant directory, with appropriate name.
-Add your animation files.
+* Add your animation/design files.
-Create a PR with proper title and description.
+* Create a PR with proper title and description.

 ## Rules

-By contributing to this repository, you give everyone right to use your code as needed.
+* By contributing to this repository, you give everyone right to use your code as needed.
-Be helpful and friendly.
+* Be helpful and friendly.

 ## Status